eugene-eeo/gpdb/README.rst

 **B**.
 Assumptions:

-- A fully reliable network, where no messages are dropped as long as fewer than **B** are sent.
+- A fully reliable network, where no messages are dropped as long as fewer than **B** messages are sent.
 - All messages after **B** messages are sent are dropped.
-- Nodes will fire and forget messages.
 - Any nodes can send to any other node in the network.
-In practice this is far from the truth, but for simplicity we will make this assumption.
 - All nodes send messages at specific times.
-- Nodes will not send messages to those that they have received messages from, or those which they have already sent to.
+- Nodes will fire and forget messages.
+- At each tick they will randomly pick at most **M** distinct nodes that they have not communicated with (sent to/received from) and send messages to them.

 What is being measured is the number of iterations/ticks required in order to make every peer/node aware of the message.